futurecolors/fc.tape/README.md

 * position — target frame index (to which tape is animated).
 * isRelative — frame index type:
-    * true — position takes float values between 0 and 1 and correspons to frame position in the tape, or
+    * true — position takes float values between 0 and 1 and corresponds to frame position in the tape, or
     * false (default) — position is integer and correspons to frame number.

 ### stepInTo